Dual Degree: BSHS in Clinical Research Administration / MSHS in Clinical and Translational Research

 - Institutional Member of the Consortium of Academic Programs in Clinical Research (CoAPCR)

-- Transfer up to 60 credit hours into the dual degree program.
+- Transfer in 45-60 credit hours into the dual degree program.

 Curriculum: Learn to Address Ethical and Cultural Health Care Considerations